davzhardy/bio_assess_client/README.md

 Before running the client please set up the [backend server](https://github.com/davzhardy/bio_assess_server)

-In the project directory run
+After the server is up and running, in the project directory run

 ```
 npm install